Years of Experience

 Professional Engineer License Holders have significantly higher pay than non-accredited workers at approximately $105K annually.
 Becoming a Project Management Professional can certainly pay off here; those folks make $98K on average.
 The highest-paying degree here is a Bachelor of Science in Business Administration; Schneider Electric Ltd awards around $120K to these degree-holders.

 The highest-paying skill to have may be Customer Relationship Management; employees who claim proficiency also report a higher average salary of $85K per year.
 Folks here also tend to know Project Management; on the survey, just under one in five of workers named it in their skills portfolios.
 Employees also tend to round out their skills sets with Microsoft Excel, Microsoft Office, and Engineering Design.

 Benefits and Perks

-Most employees participate in the company's 401(k) retirement savings plan.
-Schneider Electric Ltd provides health insurance to the vast majority of employees, and most respondents do receive dental coverage.
-A few more workplace perks are a company cell phone, life insurance, tuition reimbursement, a casual working environment, and a stock purchase plan.
+A large number of workers participate in a 401(k) program.
+For the vast majority of workers, benefits include health insurance, and a large number of respondents get dental coverage, too.
+Perks also include a company cell phone, life insurance, tuition reimbursement, a casual working environment, and a stock purchase plan.